flipperdevices/flipperzero-firmware/README.md

 ## Configuration

+These are the configuration toggles available to the user:
+* MD5_ENABLED

-Apart from writing port (if not available), user can enable flash integrity check functionality by setting MD5_ENABLED option.
-If enabled, serial flasher is capable of verify flash integrity after writing to memory.
+If enabled, serial flasher is capable of verifying flash integrity after writing to memory.

+Default: Enabled
+> Warning: As ROM bootloader of ESP8266 does not support MD5_CHECK, this option has to be disabled!

+* SERIAL_FLASHER_RESET_HOLD_TIME_MS

+This is the time for which the reset pin is asserted when doing a hard reset in milliseconds.

+Default: 100

+* SERIAL_FLASHER_BOOT_HOLD_TIME_MS

+This is the time for which the boot pin is asserted when doing a hard reset in milliseconds.

+Default: 50

 Configuration can be passed to `cmake` via command line:

 ```
 cmake -DMD5_ENABLED=1 .. && cmake --build .
 ```

-Note: in case, no compile definitions are provided, ESP32 is set as target and MD5 check is enabled by default.
-As ROM bootloader of ESP8266 does not support MD5_CHECK, `-DMD5_ENABLED=0` has to be passed to command line.

 ### STM32 support